36ACT/36ACT.github.io/about/index.md

 comments: false
 ---

 <center>36ACT is run by Ahmed and Matthew, two high school juniors with exceptional ACT scores.
-In preparing for the ACT, Ahmed and Matthew were frustrated by the expensive classes, mediocre teaching, and low-quality materials that made studying for the ACT so difficult.
+While preparing for the ACT, Ahmed and Matthew were frustrated by the expensive classes, mediocre teaching, and low-quality materials that made studying for the ACT so difficult.
 By creating this free site, Ahmed and Matthew hope to aid future test-takers in avoiding these difficulties.</center>

 ## Features
 * Completely free ACT prep